 The open guard gives you a ton of opportunities… Jones brought something from his previous team, as there are vast chances of tapping as soon as he gets a hold of your lower limb.

-There are many heel hook victims under his belt – Nathan Orchard, Chael Sonnen, Bob Firas, Marcel Goncalves, Richie Martinez…
+Many heel hook victims are under his belt – Nathan Orchard, Chael Sonnen, Bob Firas, Marcel Goncalves, Richie Martinez…

 Like most BJJ specialists, Craig Jones is extremely dangerous when he locks you into a body triangle and gets a hold of your neck.

 Moreover, there are 12 rear-naked choke wins under his belt, including the ones over Micah Brakefield and legendary Leandro Lo.

 His sweeps and transitions are excellent, but the open guard leaves too many potential finishing opportunities for this top-notch all-around mat warrior.